-Austin Frakt, health economist for the New York Times examines the causes of healthcare inflation.
+Austin Frakt, health economist for the New York times examines the causes of healthcare inflation.

-“Every year you age, health care technology changes — usually for the better, but always at higher cost.
+“Every year you age, health care technology changes — usually for the better, but always at a higher cost.
 Technology change is responsible for at least one-third and as much as two-thirds of per capita health care spending growth.
 After accounting for changes in income and health care coverage, aging alone can explain only, at most, a few percentage points of spending growth — a conclusion reached by several studies.”

 A recent survey suggests that the median American age will increase to about 40 by the year 2040.
 It is 37.7 today.
-This will cause health spending to increase from 5.5% of the current economy today up to 9% by year 2046.
+This will cause health spending to increase from 5.5% of the current economy today up to 9% by the year 2046.

-In other words, the spending is increased because of the expensive treatments for good health during last years of life.
+In other words, spending is increased because of the expensive treatments for good health during the last years of life.

-Telegenisys continues to do our part to hold down healthcare costs by taking on the paperwork and back office tasks so that highly trained medical professionals can spend more time providing care.
+Telegenisys continues to do our part to hold down healthcare costs by taking on the paperwork and back-office tasks so that highly trained medical professionals can spend more time providing care.